MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval: Numerical Examples

 \section{Numerical Examples}

-In this section, we present numerical examples to demonstrate the performance of MAGPIE.
-We compare our solver with classical methods such as rPIE~\cite{rPIE} and L-BFGS~\cite{LBFGS}.
-For L-BFGS, we set the history size to $5$, which determines the number of recent updates used to approximate the inverse Hessian.
-To ensure a fair comparison with rPIE, we adopt its regularization term as the fine-grid regularization for MAGPIE, i.e.,
+In this section, we evaluate MAGPIE and compare it with rPIE~\cite{rPIE} and L-BFGS~\cite{LBFGS}.
+For L-BFGS, we use history size $5$.
+To ensure a fair comparison with rPIE, we adopt its regularization as the fine-grid regularization in MAGPIE:

-We observe that the computational bottleneck at each iteration is the evaluation of the revised exit waves $\mathcal{R}_k\left(\bm{z}_k^{(j)}\right)$, which requires Fourier transforms for each scanning region.
-This term is computed only once per scanning position per iteration, and MAGPIE introduces only additional element-wise operations and restriction/prolongation between levels, whose cost is dominated by the cost of evaluating $\mathcal{R}_k\left(\bm{z}_k^{(j)}\right)$.
-Moreover, the deeper the level, the smaller the computational domain becomes; at the deepest level, $\log_2(m)$, the update for each scan position reduces to a single scalar.
-As a consequence, the per-iteration cost of MAGPIE is essentially the same as that of rPIE and L-BFGS, while the multilevel corrections provide improved convergence at negligible additional cost, particularly on the deeper levels.
-The observed speedup is consistent with the fact that coarse-level updates aggregate information from larger neighborhoods, so large-scale (low-frequency) components of the error are damped more efficiently on deeper levels.
+The dominant per-iteration cost is evaluating the revised exit waves $\mathcal{R}_k\left(\bm{z}_k^{(j)}\right)$, which requires Fourier transforms for each scanning region.
+This term is computed once per scan position per iteration, and MAGPIE adds only element-wise operations and restriction/prolongation, whose cost is negligible by comparison.
+As the level deepens, the computational domain shrinks; at the deepest level, $\log_2(m)$, each scan update reduces to a scalar.
+Thus, MAGPIE has essentially the same per-iteration cost as rPIE and L-BFGS, while multilevel corrections improve convergence at little additional cost.
+This speedup is consistent with coarse-grid updates damping low-frequency error more efficiently by aggregating information over larger neighborhoods.

-We first describe the problem setup, and then in Sections~\ref{sec:levels}, \ref{sec:noise}, and \ref{sec:overlap_ratio}, we evaluate the performance of the algorithms from three perspectives: the number of multigrid levels, robustness to noise, and the effect of the overlap ratio.
-Finally, Section \ref{sec:realistic_object} evaluates the algorithm on a simulated integrated-circuit object to illustrate its practical imaging performance.
+We first describe the experimental setup.
+Sections~\ref{sec:levels}, \ref{sec:noise}, and~\ref{sec:overlap_ratio} then assess performance with respect to multigrid depth, noise robustness, and overlap ratio.
+Section~\ref{sec:realistic_object} studies a simulated integrated-circuit object.

-\paragraph{Probe} In our numerical experiments, we use a simulated Fresnel zone plate as the probe (see~\cite{Ptychography}).
-The standard probe size is $m=128$.
-Figure~\ref{fig:all_mag_phase} shows the probe’s magnitude and phase.
-The magnitude exhibits the characteristic circular structure of a zone plate, while the phase displays the corresponding alternating concentric patterns.
-Notably, much of the probe outside the central region has very low magnitude, which can lead to ill-conditioning.
+\paragraph{Probe} We use a simulated Fresnel zone plate as the probe (see~\cite{Ptychography}).
+The default probe size is $m=128$.
+Figure~\ref{fig:all_mag_phase} shows its magnitude and phase.
+The magnitude exhibits the characteristic circular structure of a zone plate, while the phase shows the corresponding alternating concentric pattern.
+Much of the probe outside the central region has very low magnitude, which may lead to ill-conditioning.